Snirozu/Lumod/README.md

 # Lumod
-Experimental framework for modding compiled classes with Lua using Haxe macros and linc_luajit.
+Framework for modding compiled classes with Lua using Haxe macros and linc_luajit.
-Inspired by Polymod's HScriptables.

 ## How to use this??
 ### Setup